aman-20232703/networking-cisco-packet-tracer-/README.md

 #### What is Switching in Networking?
 Switching is the process of directing data packets between devices in a network.
 It decides the best path for data to travel from the source to the destination.
 ##### Types of Switching:
-1. Circuit Switching
+<b>1.
+Circuit Switching</b>
     o A dedicated communication path is established between sender and receiver for the entire duration of the communication. o Example: Traditional telephone networks.
-2. Packet Switching
+<b>2.
+Packet Switching </b>
     o Data is broken into small packets.
 Each packet is sent independently and may take different routes to reach the destination. o Example: The internet.
-3. Message Switching
+<b>3.
+Message Switching </b>
     o Entire messages are sent to the next switch and stored until the next path is free (storeand-forward). o Example: Early email systems.
 ##### Why is switching important?
 • It manages traffic efficiently in a network.

 • Helps connect multiple devices and enables communication.

 • Optimizes the use of network resources.

 ##### Spanning Tree Protocol (STP)
 Spanning Tree Protocol (STP) is a network protocol used to prevent loops in a switched Ethernet network.
 It can ensure that each device has one active path between two network devices .
 ##### Ethernet in the Data Link Layer
 • Ethernet operates mainly at the Data Link Layer (Layer 2) of the OSI model.

 • It defines how devices format data into frames and control access to the physical medium.

 • Ethernet frames include important fields like: o Destination MAC address o Source MAC address